Skip to main content

 Review current access

-Ensure the user is already a Project Member and has demonstrated the need for elevated permissions.
+Ensure the user is already a project member (Builder or below) and has demonstrated the need for elevated permissions.

 2